 Rail transport requires steel in the trains and for the rails and infrastructure.
 For short or medium haul journeys, rail reduces travel times and CO2 emissions per passenger kilometer compared to nearly all other forms of transport.

-Steel makes up 20-25% of the mass of high speed trains.The main steel components of these trains are bogies (the structure underneath the trains including wheels, axels, bearings and motors).
+Steel makes up 15% of the mass of high speed trains and is essential.The main steel components of these trains are bogies (the structure underneath the trains including wheels, axels, bearings and motors).
 Freight or goods wagons are made almost entirely of steel.

 Steel is required for the landing gear.